 Orbital movement has to be taken into account for pulsars in binary systems.
-The 2.3 millisecond pulsar J0218+4232 is in a binary system with a low mass white dwarf (Kuiper et al. 2002).
-It has been extensively studied at gamma-ray energies and is expected to be a bright GLAST source (Guillemot et al. 2007).
+The millisecond pulsar J0218+4232 is in a binary system with a low mass white dwarf (Guillemot et al. 2007).
+It has been extensively studied at γ -ray energies and is expected to be a bright GLAST source (see e.g. Kuiper et al. (2002)).